 Rosendale, of Glendive, said he would run for the U.S. House June 17.
 Elected state auditor in 2016, he made an unsuccessful run against U.S. Sen. Jon Tester in 2018.

-Dooling, a rancher from the Helena Valley and chairman of the Lewis and Clark County GOP Central Committee, told the Montana Free Press in June that he was “seriously looking” at a U.S. House bid and that he would announce plans by July 4.
+Dooling, a rancher from the Helena Valley and chairman of the Lewis and Clark County GOP Central Committee, filed paperwork to run for Montana U.S. House seat June 24.
+He is the husband of state Rep. Julie Dooling.

 Announced — Former state Rep. Kathleen Williams